microsoft/pxt/docs/writing-docs/snippets.md

 ### python

-Snippets can also be specified directly in Static Python, and will be rendered with syntax highlighting and in **docs**, a simulator.
+You can specify a Static Python directly too, and will be rendered with syntax highlighting.
+In the **docs** view, an embedded simulator is included to run the snippet in the same page.

     ```python
     x = 0